shinilkumars/Swiggy-E-commerce-Funnel-Analysis/README.md

      - Traffic analysis and channel attribution
      - Conversion rate analysis across the funnel stages
      - Hypothesis formulation and validation using supporting data

+## Business Impact
+This analysis provided Swiggy with actionable insights to:
+- Optimize their marketing channels
+- Improve conversion rates across the sales funnel
+- Identify and address factors affecting order volumes
+- Enhance overall platform performance
+- Understand the impact of restaurant-related factors on user behavior

 ## Skills Demonstrated
 - Advanced Excel proficiency